stengvac/cucumber-sem/README.md

 So this semestral work should serve as better solution as reporting tool via web application for testers and monitoring tool with more complex view over tests and for business owner as tool to check quality and help plan test maintenance.
 More info in functionality section.

-Final product is web application focused on detail test output reporting and some basic statistics presentation.
+Final product is web application focused on detail test output reporting and some basic statistics about test outputs.
 User (tester) should be able quickly find errors within tests with user friendly GUI.
 User (business owner or some other project control role) is able to check stability of latest builds, number of tests, tests failure rate development over time etc.